nikitasv457/Fall-Risk-Prediction-System/README.md

     - Provides a simple interface with two buttons:

         - Predict using Sample Data: Triggers the ```/predict_sample``` endpoint.
-        - Show Scores: Triggers the ```/scores``` endpoint.
+        - Displays Scores: Triggers the ```/scores``` endpoint.

     - GET ```/predict_sample```:
         - Returns a JSON response with:
             - risk_level: Numeric risk prediction.
             - risk_label: Descriptive risk label (Low Risk, Medium Risk, High Risk).
             - sample_data: The synthetic data sample used for the prediction.

     - GET ```/scores```:
             - Returns a JSON object with the model's evaluation metrics: